jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 ![Fitbit Website Data Export](media/fitbit/fitbitDataExport.png)

 The on demand export is pretty useless because it can only go back a month.
-On top of that, you don't get to download any heart rate data.
+On top of that, you don't get to download any detailed heart rate data.
-The only data that you do get is aggregated by day.
+The data that you get is aggregated by day.
 This might be fine for some use cases; however, this will not suffice for any interesting analysis.